Qatar Expat Health Insurance Guide

 Even with these government subsidies however you will still be expected to pay nominal charges for your healthcare.
 The reality is that medical care in Qatar is expensive so even these fees can add up.

 For this reason expat health insurance should be considered a necessity.
+Investing in travel insurance when working abroad is also a good idea.

 Outside of the public service there are also a number of private hospitals where waiting lists can be shorter and standards of healthcare can be even higher.
 Whilst many expats opt for private care it is important to understand that health cards are rarely accepted by such institutions.
 As a result you should check with your insurer whether the policy you are considering covers private healthcare facilities.